 3 tbsp.- ½ c. brown sugar (depending on your taste)

 100g bar of chocolate (I recommend 54-65% cocoa)

 Mix your peanut butter and sugar until well combined, warming it if necessary to get a soft, stirable consistency.
 You want to make sure the peanut oil is warm enough to dissolve the sugar so its not crunchy.
-When the sugar is dissolved, start taking small spoonfuls and rolling it into bite-sized balls (you can chill the mix in the fridge to make it more manageable).
+When the sugar is dissolved, chill the mix in the fridge until it is firm and manageable.
+Then take small spoonfuls of the mix and roll it into bite-sized balls (or any size and shape you prefer).
 Place the balls on a greased sheet or parchment paper and chill in the freezer until hard.
 This can be done a day ahead.

 Chop your chocolate into small pieces and melt in a bowl over simmering water (bain Marie).

 Take your frozen peanut butter balls and toss them into the melted chocolate, one at a time, making sure to coat the entire ball.
 Lift it out with a fork and drip off the excess chocolate before placing it on wax or parchment paper.
 Repeat with all the balls and chill in the fridge until firm.